 Once the lender has taken possession of your property they will try selling it via auction.
 During the sale period you will be liable for mortgage interest costs.
 Once sold the lender will pay off the loan (i.e. the money that they are owed).
 If there is any money left over after the loan has been repaid, the lender will return this to you.
 If there is a shortfall you may end up owing the lender money.

 After you miss a mortgage repayment your lender will put you in a default payment status.
 We recommend contacting your lender before they contact you to explain your situation.
 You will likely be given 15 days grace to make the payment.
 Once you miss your second repayment you will receive a demand letter from the lender.
 You will have around 30 days to make repayments.

 After 90 days of no payments (typically 3 missed payments) you will get a notice of default, which will be placed on your front door.
 At this point the lender will hand over the loan to their foreclosure department and you will have another 90 days to resolve the arrears before the lender will approach the court to issue a repossession order.

-If, throughout this process you can’t find a agreeable repayment solution with your lender, you could look at selling your property, or indeed speak with a fast cash buyer like Accelerate Homes.
-To get a quote from us, complete this form.
+If, throughout this process you can’t find a agreeable repayment solution with your lender, you could look at selling your property, or indeed speak with a fast cash buyer.
+To get a quote from one of our recommended partners, complete this form.